-- B. Licensed Premises.
-To the extent authorized by Rule R 304 Medical Marijuana Business and Retail Marijuana Establishment - Shared Licensed Premises and Operational Separation, a Retail Marijuana Cultivation Facility may share a location with a commonly-owned Optional Premises Cultivation Operation.
-However, a separate license is required for each specific business or business entity, regardless of geographical location. - C. Cultivation of Retail Marijuana Authorized.
+- 1. Each business or business entity holds a separate license; - The Licensed Research Business obtains an R&D Co-Location Permit; - 3.
+Both the Licensed Research Business and the Retail Marijuana Cultivation Facility comply with all terms and conditions of the R&D Co-Location Permit; and - 4.
+Both the Licensed Research Business and the Retail Marijuana Cultivation Facility comply with all applicable rules.
+See Rule M 1900 Series. - C. Cultivation of Retail Marijuana Authorized.
 A Retail Marijuana Cultivation Facility may Propagate, cultivate, harvest, prepare, cure, package, store, and label Retail Marijuana, whether in concentrated form or otherwise. - D. Authorized Transfers.
 A Retail Marijuana Cultivation Facility may only Transfer Retail Marijuana and Water-Based Retail Marijuana Concentrate to another Retail Marijuana Establishment. - 1.
-A Retail Marijuana Cultivation Facility is also authorized to Transfer Retail Marijuana and Water-Based Retail Marijuana Concentrate to a Medical Research Facility pursuant to section 25-1.5-106.5, C.R.S., or Pesticide Manufacturer pursuant to section 12-43.3-202(1)(h)(II), C.R.S. and these Rules. - 2.
-A Retail Marijuana Cultivation Facility shall not Transfer Flowering plants or Vegetative plants to any Person except as authorized pursuant to Rule R 801. - E. Authorized On-Premises Storage.
+A Retail Marijuana Cultivation Facility is also authorized to Transfer Retail Marijuana and Water-Based Retail Marijuana Concentrate to a Medical Research Facility pursuant to section 25-1.5-106.5, C.R.S., or Pesticide Manufacturer pursuant to section 44-11-202(1)(h)(II), C.R.S. and these Rules. - 2.
+A Retail Marijuana Cultivation Facility shall not Transfer Flowering plants or Vegetative plants to any Person except as authorized pursuant to Rule R 801. - 3.
+A Retail Marijuana Cultivation Facility may Transfer Sampling Units of Retail Marijuana or Retail Marijuana Concentrate to a designated Sampling Manager in accordance with the restrictions set forth in section 44-12-403(6), C.R.S., and Rule R 507. - E. Authorized On-Premises Storage.
 A Retail Marijuana Cultivation Facility is authorized to store inventory on the Licensed Premises.
 All inventory stored on the Licensed Premise must be secured in a Limited Access Area and tracked consistently with the inventory tracking rules. - F. Samples Provided for Testing.
 A Retail Marijuana Cultivation Facility may provide Samples of its Retail Marijuana to a Retail Marijuana Testing Facility for testing and research purposes.
 The Retail Marijuana Cultivation Facility shall maintain the testing results as part of its business books and records.
 See Rule R 901 Business Records Required. - G. Authorized Marijuana Transport.
 A Retail Marijuana Cultivation Facility is authorized to utilize a licensed Retail Marijuana Transporter for transportation of its Retail Marijuana so long as the place where transportation orders are taken and delivered is a licensed Retail Marijuana Establishment.
 Nothing in this Rule prevents a Retail Marijuana Cultivation Facility from transporting its own Retail Marijuana. - H. Performance Based Incentives.
-A Retail Marijuana Cultivation Facility may compensate its employees using performance-based incentives. - I. Authorized Sources of Retail Marijuana Seeds and Immature Plants.
+A Retail Marijuana Cultivation Facility may compensate its employees using performance-based incentives.
+However, a Retail Marijuana Cultivation Facility may not compensate a Sampling Manager using Sampling Units.
+See Rule R 507 Sampling Unit Protocols. - I. Authorized Sources of Retail Marijuana Seeds and Immature Plants.
 A Retail Marijuana Cultivation Facility shall only obtain Retail Marijuana seeds or Immature Plants from its own Retail Marijuana or properly transferred from another Retail Marijuana Establishment pursuant to the inventory tracking requirements in this Rule.